nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Filter commands can take in any combination of query parameters (`-n`, `-cid` , `-sid`)
-    * Pros: Allow for flexibility in the way users want to filter the list.
+    * Pros: Allow for flexibility in the way the CS2100 TA want to filter the list.
     * Cons: More difficult to implement and proper handling of the combinations of query parameters is needed.

 * **Alternative 2:** A different type of filter command to filter by each of the student's attribute.